Steve Gutow

-Rabbi Steve Gutow is an American rabbi, lawyer, community activist, and Jewish leader.
+Steve Gutow is an American rabbi, lawyer, community activist, and Jewish leader.
 He is a visiting scholar at NYU’s Robert F. Wagner Graduate School of Public Service and co-director of the Religious Leadership and Civic Engagement initiative.
 He formerly served as the president and CEO of the Jewish Council for Public Affairs (JCPA).

 Background

 Rabbi Gutow is a community and political organizer and Jewish community leader who has mobilized the Jewish community and built grassroots coalitions across multiple faith groups to advocate on a broad range of issues including preventing hunger, building interfaith relations, promoting civil discourse in public life, and protecting the security of Israel.
 He has specifically led national initiatives to encourage the United States government to take firm stands against Iran acquiring nuclear weapons, to end the genocide in Darfur, to maintain and enhance anti-poverty programs, and to create a sustainable environment within American and Jewish life.

 Rabbi Gutow is a Dallas native, born February 25, 1949, to Albert and Ruthe Gutow, who moved to Texas from Detroit and had four children in Dallas.
 Steve’s younger brother Andrew and his sister Marsha Gutow are both deceased and his older brother William Gutow, married to Barbara Gutow, is a retired Dallas businessman.